dzackgarza/Notes/Class_Notes/2020/Spring/EllipticCurves/EllipticCurves.md

 See Kodaira-Neron.
 Moreover, the identity component of the generic fiber is cyclic of order $v(q)$.

-Question: is every curve with an integral $j\das$invariant a Tate curve?
+Question: is every curve with an integral $j\dash$invariant a Tate curve?

 Lemma
 :   Let $\alpha \in K$ with $\abs \alpha > 1$.